One-in-five jobs in Nova Scotia are connected to the ocean

 - Nova Scotia has one of the highest concentrations of oceans-related PhDs in the world

-- Bedford Institute of Oceanography is Canada’s largest centre for oceans, with 700 scientists, engineers, and technicians
+- Bedford Institute of Oceanography is Canada’s largest centre for oceans, with over 600 scientists, engineers, and technicians

 - Dalhousie University has Canada’s first and only multidisciplinary bachelor’s degree program—ocean sciences—as well as a marine biology major at the bachelor’s level.
 It also offers master's and doctoral programs in oceanography, marine biology, marine management, and marine law